YerongAI/Office-Tool/README.md

 Thanks you very much.

+But actually, it is only contains partial codes, (●ˇ∀ˇ●) so you can only use editor such as NotePad.

+Note: You CAN'T cpoy this codes to commercial use without my permisson!

 ### Help with localization

 We encourage everyone to help with localization.
 The following is how to do.